Direct and Converse Theorems in Estimating Signals with Sublinear Sparsity: Introduction

 \item Sparse signals with discrete non-zero elements can be regarded as index-modulated signals in communication~\cite{Mesleh08,Jeganathan08,Basar13,Renzo14}.
 Thus, OAMP~\cite{Takeuchi261} is available for detection of index-modulated signals while AMP~\cite{Takeuchi251} requires a strong assumption on the channel matrix.
 The latter aim is outside the scope of this paper, so that this communication issue is not discussed anymore. \end{itemize}

 The converse part, i.e.\ impossibility of vanishing square error is proved via a hypothesis testing~\cite{Polyanskiy10,Polyanskiy13}.
-In the hypothesis testing, we test whether the null hypothesis $\boldsymbol{y}\sim q(\boldsymbol{y})$ holds for some probability density function (pdf) $q(\boldsymbol{y})$ or the alternative hypothesis $\boldsymbol{y}\sim p(\boldsymbol{y})$.
+In the hypothesis testing, we test whether the null hypothesis $\boldsymbol{y}\sim q(\boldsymbol{y})$ holds for some probability density function (pdf) $q(\boldsymbol{y})$ different from $p(\boldsymbol{y})$ or the alternative hypothesis $\boldsymbol{y}\sim p(\boldsymbol{y})$.
 When the true marginal pdf $p(\boldsymbol{y})$ of $\boldsymbol{y}$ in (\ref{AWGN}) is indistinguishable from $q(\boldsymbol{y})$ independent of the channel model~(\ref{AWGN}), it is intuitively impossible to estimate the signal vector $\boldsymbol{x}$.
 Inspired by \cite{Reeves20}, this paper utilizes a general relationship~\cite{Guo05} between mutual information and square error to derive a lower bound on the square error, which depends on the Kullback-Leibler (KL) divergence $D(p \| q)$ of $q(\boldsymbol{y})$ from the truth $p(\boldsymbol{y})$.
+In this paper, a Gaussian pdf $q(\boldsymbol{y})$ is selected.
 By proving that $D(p \| q)$ converges to zero, this paper proves a converse result.